Ferdi265/wtools/README.md

-# wtools-simple - Coreutils for Xorg, implemented in Rust
+# wtools - Coreutils for Xorg, implemented in Rust

 This project aims to implement simple tools for window management in Xorg. wtools is inspired by the [wmutils](https://github.com/wmutils/core) project.